 Gacy was tried and convicted for 33 murders in 1980 and was sentenced to death.
 He was executed by lethal injection on May 10, 1994.

 Watch "John Wayne Gacy: Devil in Disguise" now on Peacock.
-You can also catch the first episode of the six-part series on Oxygen on Sunday, April 18 at 12:30 a.m.
-ET.
+You can also catch the six-part series on Oxygen on Friday, June 18 and Saturday, June 19 from 9-11:30 ET/PT and Sunday, June 20 from 8-10:30 ET/PT.

 [Photos: Peacock, Getty Images]